cancelchain/documentation/docs/source/usage.rst

 :ref:`CancelChain` requires a relational database and uses `Flask SQLAlchemy`_ to interact with it.
 Any `supported database`_ should work.

-New databases must be intialized before running a node or miller using the `init`_ command:
+New databases must be initialized before running a node or miller using the `init`_ command:

     .. code:: console